na-na-hi/renget/archive/Reaped-Quirks.md

 	Type: Mutant

-	Description: He can secrete drug-like substances from his body in the form of liquids or, with greater effort, gas.
-These substances can be customized by him to cause a variety of effects.
+	Description: This quirk allows the user to secrete drug-like substances from their body in the form of liquids or, with greater effort, gas.
+These substances can be customized to cause a variety of effects.
 With focus they can even reach levels of true mad science.
-He produces these substances from the resources in his body, like nutrients and hydration.
+These substances are made from the resources in the body, like nutrients and hydration.
 Life Mimicry
 -Kingdom: Animals
 -Innate